GabeScott/standard-works-vault/General Conference/1981 April - Rendering Service to Others.md

 They then seemed relieved and satisfied and got back on the bus for the long ride home.
 They had to get back by morning to go to work and to school.
 Those good people seemed so appreciative of a brief visit together that I felt we just couldn’t let them down.
 As I returned to my bed, I did so with a sense of peace and contentment in my soul.

 Brethren, we all have opportunities to render service to others.
 That is our calling and our privilege.
-In serving the needs of others, we are mindful of the words of the Savior: “Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
-(Matt.
-25:40.)
+In serving the needs of others, we are mindful of the words of the Savior: “Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)

 Brethren, may we counsel you on another matter close to all of us?
 As we seek contributions from our Saints for tithes and fast offerings, let us speak, more often than we sometimes do, in terms of blessings which will flow to us as we keep the commandments and do our duty.
 From time to time, we hear reports of unwarranted pressures which accompany the financial requests made of our Church members.

 This is a matter of grave importance.
 In these days of inflation and emotional and political unrest, our people everywhere are being met with difficult and trying experiences on almost every hand.
 Prudence and wisdom not only suggest but dictate that we take some steps to retrench and husband our resources.
 We must not overburden our people.
 With this in mind, the First Presidency has prepared a letter which was released yesterday in which we set out the concerns of the First Presidency and the Quorum of the Twelve relating to the increasing financial burdens on members of the Church, in addition to their payment of tithing and fast offerings.
 With our letter, we prepared some guidelines to assist ward, stake, and mission leaders in complying with the counsel and direction given.
 We have instructed the Regional Representatives of the Twelve to give this matter immediate attention and implementation.

 Let us as individuals, as families, and as wards and stakes learn to live within our means.
 There is strength and salvation in this principle.
 Someone has said that we are rich in proportion to that with which we can do without.
-As families and as a Church, we can and should provide that which is truly essential for our people, but we must be careful not to extend beyond that which is essential or for purposes which are not directly related to our families’ welfare and the basic mission of the Church.
+As families and as a Church, we can and should provide that which is *truly essential* for our people, but we must be careful not to extend beyond that which is essential or for purposes which are not directly related to our families’ welfare and the basic mission of the Church.

 I love you, my brethren, young and old, and I am grateful for your faith and your devotion to the cause of the Master.
 I express my affection for you and leave my blessing with you.
 And I pray our Heavenly Father to bless you and your families, your homes, and your work.
 God bless you, peace be with you, in the name of Jesus Christ, amen.